gopichandpuli9/URL-Shortener/README.md

 # URL-Shortener

-This is a URL shortener tool that takes a long complicated URL And crushes it down, compacts it into a short, neat link for you to share.
-It couldn't be more simple than that.
+This is a URL shortener API that takes a long complicated URL And crushes it down, compacts it into a short, neat link for you to share.
 ### Tools Used:
 Node.js, Express, MongoDB